Do you hate public speaking?

 The thought of getting in front of a lot of people and talking make you shake and sweat a bit?

 I used to be afraid of lots of things.
 Like going to school because kids would pick on me.
 But I got over that.
-Just like you can get over your fear of public speaking.
+Just like you can get over your fear of public speaking and be a better public speaker.

 Here’s how to be a better public speaker: